Bob Jenkins: Early career

 Bob Jenkins was born in Richmond, Indiana, and grew up in the nearby town of Liberty.
-He graduated from Short High School in 1965 and Indiana University in 1969.
+He graduated from Short High School in 1965 and Indiana University Bloomington in 1969.
 A music aficionado, Jenkins wanted to be a radio disc jockey, but instead found work as a radio news reporter.
 During this timeframe, Jenkins befriended Paul Page, who worked at 1070 WIBC-AM.
 Page helped Jenkins get his start in motorsports broadcasting, inviting him to serve as a pit reporter for Indy car races on the radio, as well as on television.

 For several years, Jenkins was co-anchor for nationally syndicated farm news show, AgDay.

 ESPN and ABC

 Jenkins was one of the first anchors on ESPN when it debuted in 1979, working there as one of the most senior members of the network until 2003.
 Despite his status, he rarely, if ever, visited the Bristol, Connecticut studios.
 Nearly all of his work with the network was at the race track, or at satellite studios in Indianapolis or Charlotte.

 His primary duty was anchoring NASCAR on ESPN from 1979 to 2000.
 His first booth partner was Larry Nuber.
 Later, he was teamed with Ned Jarrett and Benny Parsons.
 The trio was one of the most popular announcing crews in NASCAR.
 By the early 1990s, the crew (sans Jarrett, who was contracted with CBS) would also cover races on ABC Sports, including the Brickyard 400 from 1994 to 2000.

-During the 1980s and 1990s, Jenkins also called CART series races, IMSA, Formula One, drag racing, and various other races on ESPN and ABC.
+During the 1980s and 1990s, Jenkins also called Championship Auto Racing Teams (CART) Indy car races, International Motor Sports Association (IMSA), Formula One, drag racing, and various other motorsports events on ESPN and ABC.
 By the late 1980s, Paul Page took over as anchor for Indy car racing on ABC/ESPN, with Jenkins focusing primarily on NASCAR.
 Jenkins hosted the weekly racing magazine show SpeedWeek during most of his tenure at ESPN.